swcarpentry/r-novice-gapminder/06-data-subsetting.md

 ~~~

-This usually isn't useful.
+This usually isn't useful, and often confusing to read.
 However it is useful to note that matrices
 are laid out in *column-major format* by default.
 That is the elements of the
 vector are arranged column-wise: